 Hey beef jerky lover, are you wondering whether your favorite snack travels well?
-The answer is yes … with a few caveats.
+Whether you want to take your favorite jerky as a travel snack or purchase exotic jerky abroad and bring it home, the answer is yes … with a few caveats.

 Why Would I Have a Problem Traveling With Beef Jerky?